Azure/FTALive-Sessions/content/data/ModernDatawarehouse-Security/Network.md

         When public network access is enabled, you can connect to your workspace also from public networks.
 You can manage this feature both during and after your workspace creation.

 Note:
 This feature is only available to Azure Synapse workspaces associated with Azure Synapse Analytics Managed Virtual Network.
-However, you can still open your Synapse workspaces to the public network regardless of its association with managed VNet.
+However, you can still open your Synapse workspaces to the public network regardless of its association with managed VNet.<figure above>

 ####  Minimal TLS version